Why Impact Investing Funds Need To Invest In Creativity | Fast Company

 For Bédat, the creative power of storytelling has infused her approach to business.
 While working as a laywer during the Rwandan war crime trials in Tanzania, she watched a local man assemble a basket, without a pattern, from reeds he’d just collected.
 “It got me interested in how the world makes things and sells things and disposes of them,” she said.
 Her company Zady focuses on the whole lifecycle of a product, and telling its origin story to encourage more thoughtful consumption.
 With the fashion industry currently the second most polluting in the world, rectifying its wasteful tendencies will be crucial to meet targets like the U.N.’s Sustainable Development Goals.
 “I see the creative economy as an accelerator to get to these goals,” Bédat said.

 And there’s also the fact that, as Callanan said, creative jobs “are the jobs robots can’t take.”
-Through Bienville Capital, Meyercord has invested in Meow Wolf, an immersive installation in Santa Fe, New Mexico, which was developed through a collaboration among local artists.
+Through Bienville Capital, Meyercord has invested in initiatives like Artspace, which provides housing subsidies to creatives, and he nodded to Meow Wolf, an immersive installation in Santa Fe, New Mexico, which was developed through a collaboration among local artists, as a venture that could benefit from venture funding.
 The installation, housed in an old bowling alley, has driven tourism to the city–according to Callanan, it’s the most Instagrammed place in Santa Fe–and the revenue from visits has given the 140 artist involved salaried jobs, and full benefits.
 The project is proving that the work of artists has value from both an economic and cultural perspective, and makes an unmistakably positive impact on a community that is deserving of investment dollars.